 Black LGBTQ+ Annual Funding

-Every June, in celebration of Pride Month, we launch a microgrant to support Black LGBTQ+ women and non-binary folk.
-This grant is to aid in developing ideas, budding businesses, creative endeavours and community development projects that folks may have.
-The recipient of the microgrant receives a monetary award.
-This amount varies annually depending on donations.
-If you would like to support this initiative, please donate here.
-Applications for the next round of funding open June 1, 2024.
+Every June, in celebration of Pride Month, we launch a microgrant to support Black LGBTQ+ women and non-binary individuals.
+This funding helps nurture budding businesses, creative projects, community initiatives, and innovative ideas from our community.
+The recipient of the microgrant receives a monetary award, which varies annually based on donations.
+If you’d like to support this initiative and help amplify queer Black voices, please consider donating.

 Previous Winner: Black Girl Collective